shaelynalbrecht/booksearch/README.md

   other functions (results_by_genre, average_ratings_by_genre, num_pages_distribution,
   or most_common_words).
   Each of the four functions makes calls to the database to select specific fields of information, which are then used to create plotly graphs!
+Classes:
+  I have a Book class and an Author class: During web scraping, I collect the data about each book and author, and put it into objects.
+Then, I use the objects to populate the database!

 USER GUIDE:
   If this is your first time running the program, you will need to run it with